University-sponsored Student Health Insurance Plan through AIG

 All graduate students enrolled in nine or more credit hours, graduate assistants, and international students are required by the University to have health insurance and must either:

-Purchase the University-sponsored Student Health Insurance Plan offered through AIG
+Purchase the University-sponsored Student Health Insurance Plan through AIG

 - Waive out by providing documentation of enrollment in a comparable health insurance plan that meets the waive out requirements detailed below.